 Week 9.
 Yoga Retreat & Volcano Sunrise Hike

-These last eight weeks have been packed and full-on.
-It is now time to make a bit of time for ourselves.
+These last eight weeks have been packed and full-on!
+Now it's time for a little self care.
 A yoga retreat will open up our eyes to relaxation, meditation, and the need to slow our lives down.
-As well as enabling self-reflection yoga increases strength, balance, and flexibility.
+As well as enabling self-reflection, yoga increases strength, balance, and flexibility.
+We will spend our days nestled into the rice paddy fields of Ubud - a great oasis away from the lively city center.
+Here we will spend 4 days practicing different styles of meditations and yoga poses while learning about how to incorporate these practices into our daily lives.

-Last on the program is a snorkel trip to the Instafamous Nusa Penida.
-The beaches and the views on this tiny island just off the Bali coast are incredible and make sure to have your camera handy!
-We will spend our last few enjoying what Bali has to offer, and it’s unfortunately time to start program wrap.
+It's time to head back to the mainland where we will spend our last few days enjoying what Bali has to offer and start program wrap.
 What a journey it has been!
-We will have traveled through two countries on the other side of the world and learned a lot along the way!
+We will have traveled through and gotten to know two countries on the other side of the world, learning more about the world and ourselves.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.